wilkar1/demo-stibo/readme.md

 We have a data standard, which describes the context for our products.

 The data standard has a list of *categories*, which disjointly categorizes the products.
+The categories are linked together in a hierarchy, where a category points to it's parent.
 E.g., for a *Clothing* category, we could have sub-categories *T-Shirts* and *Jeans*.
-The categories are linked together in a hierarchy, where a category points to it's parent.
 There is always a single root, where the parent is not set.

 The data standard also has a set of *attributes*, which describes the data on the products.
 The attribute has a type, which specifies the type of the value.
 E.g., an attribute could be a *Description* of type *string* and a *Price* of type *decimal*.
 The attributes are linked into the categories using *attribute links*.
-The available attributes for a category, is the linked in attribute for all categories from the given category to the root.
+The available attributes for a category, is the linked in attributes for all categories from the given category to the root.
 E.g., attributes defined in the *Clothing* category are also available for products in the *T-Shirts* and *Jeans* categories.

-Some attributes also links in other attributes, which means that this attribute is a composite definition.
+Some attributes also link in other attributes, which means that this attribute is a composite definition.
+An attribute in a composite definition can also be a composite.

 The data standard also defines a set of *attribute groups*, which is an ability to scope the attributes, where the same attribute can be linked in to multiple attribute groups.
 E.g., you could have a group with all assets, and other groups also including some assets.
-It is a tool for the use to filter the attributes in a category.
+It is a tool for the use to filter the attributes.

 Some data standards have close to 10,000 categories and 10,000 attributes.
 The available attributes in a category can exceed 500.